ajh1143/Decision_Tree_Classifier/README.md

 3)Predicting what sport someone plays.

 ## Classification Tree - Overview
-Sequence of if-else questions about features.

-Objective is to infer class labels from unseen data.
+Objective is to infer class labels from previously unseen data.

+Is a sequence of if-else questions about features.

-Capture non-linear relationships between features and labels.
+Captures non-linear relationships between features and labels.

-No feature scaling required.
+No feature is scaling required.

 ## Classification Model - Approach

 Let's briefly set a mental framework for approaching the creation of a classification model.

 Like all things data, we'll begin with a dataset.

 Next, we'll need to break it into **training** and **test** sets.

-We can then use the **training** dataset with a learning algorithm (in our case, the scikit-learn DecisionTreeClassifier) to create a model via **induction**, which is then applied to make predictions on the test set of data through **deduction**.
+We can then use the **training** dataset with a learning algorithm (in our case, the **scikit-learn DecisionTreeClassifier** module) to create a model via **induction**, which is then applied to make predictions on the test set of data through **deduction**.

 Here's a general schematic view of the concept.

 <img src="https://github.com/ajh1143/ajh1143.github.io/blob/master/Images/DTC/workflow.png" class="inline"/><br>

 ## Model Concerns
+As powerful as the technique can be, it needs a strong foundation and human-level quality control.

+Here are some points to consider as you prepare for your ML task:

-Are you selecting the **right problem** to test?
+**A)** Are you selecting the **right problem** to test?

-Are you capable of supplying **sufficient data**?
+**B)** Are you capable of supplying **sufficient data**?

-Are you providing your model **clean data**?
+**C)** Are you providing your model **clean data**?

-Are you able to prevent algorithmic **biases and confounding factors**?
+**D)** Are you able to prevent algorithmic **biases and confounding factors**?

 ## Performance Metrics

-Goal: Achieve the highest possible **accuracy**, while retaining the lowest **error rate**.
+**Goal**: Achieve the highest possible **accuracy**, while retaining the lowest **error rate**.

 `Accuracy`  = `# correct predictions / # total predictions`